-- The fee waiver is not applicable for courses in which a student enrolls as an "auditor". - The fee program includes a percentage waiver for the following lab and miscellaneous fees: - a.
-All Mandatory Fees - b.
-All Program Fees - c.
-All Lab Fees - d.
-Transportation and Parking Fees - e.
-Student Activity Fees - f.
-Counseling Service Fees - g.
-Online Learning Fees - If fee is not listed above, then it is not eligible for the fee waiver. - Consistent with the policies of Indiana's Division of Student Financial Aid, the University's commitment is limited to tuition and applicable fees remaining after all other sources of assistance are applied. - Classes dropped after the 100% refund period count toward the semester and academic year credit hour limits.
+- The fee waiver is not applicable for courses in which a student enrolls as an "auditor".

+- The fee program includes a percentage waiver for the following lab and miscellaneous fees:

+- a.
+All Mandatory Fees

+- b.
+All Program Fees

+- c.
+All Lab Fees

+- d.
+Transportation and Parking Fees

+- e.
+Student Activity Fees

+- f.
+Counseling Service Fees

+- g.
+Online Learning Fees

+- If fee is not listed above, then it is not eligible for the fee waiver.

+- Consistent with the policies of Indiana's Division of Student Financial Aid, the University's commitment is limited to tuition and applicable fees remaining after all other sources of assistance are applied.

+- Classes dropped after the 100% refund period count toward the semester and academic year credit hour limits.
 Refunds for classes dropped or complete withdrawals will be calculated according to established refund policies.
-If an employee terminates employment during a semester or session in which a fee waiver has been granted, the amount of the fee waiver will be adjusted according to the University's refund schedule. - Section 117 of the Internal Revenue Code authorizes educational institutions to provide qualified tuition reductions for it's employees, eligible retirees, and certain associated individuals (spouses and dependent children).
+If an employee terminates employment during a semester or session in which a fee waiver has been granted, the amount of the fee waiver will be adjusted according to the University's refund schedule.

+- Section 117 of the Internal Revenue Code authorizes educational institutions to provide qualified tuition reductions for it's employees, eligible retirees, and certain associated individuals (spouses and dependent children).
 Section 117 allows fee waivers for undergraduate level courses taken by eligible employees and retirees (along with spouses and dependent children) to be excluded from taxable income. - Section 117 allows fee waivers for graduate level courses taken for credit toward an undergraduate degree to qualify for the exclusion. - Section 117 allows fee waivers for graduate level courses taken by an eligible employee who is a teaching or research assistant to be excluded from taxable income. - Section 127 of the Internal Revenue Code authorizes employers to provide educational assistance programs for employees and retirees.
 Section 127 allows an eligible employee or retiree to receive fee waivers of up to \$5,250 per calendar year for graduate level courses not taken for credit toward an undergraduate degree to be excluded from taxable income.
-Fee waivers above the \$5,250 limit are treated as taxable income.

-- Section 127 educational assistance is an employee/retiree benefit; therefore, fee waivers for graduate level courses taken by a spouse or dependent child of an eligible employee or retiree are treated as taxable income to the associated employee or retiree, unless the graduate level course is taken for credit toward an undergraduate degree. - The above tax treatment is only applicable to courses taken at University of Southern Indiana. - Application instructions for fee waivers are available online at https://www.usi.edu/hr/benefits/tuition-fee-waiver.
-The application is subject to approval by the appropriate personnel.
-In accepting a fee waiver, the employee/student grants to the executive director of Human Resources and his/her designee access to the employee/student course records for the purpose of ensuring appropriate use of this benefit. - The academic year is defined as fall semester through the final summer session.
+Fee waivers above the \$5,250 limit are treated as taxable income - Section 127 educational assistance is an employee/retiree benefit; therefore, fee waivers for graduate level courses taken by a spouse or dependent child of an eligible employee or retiree are treated as taxable income to the associated employee or retiree, unless the graduate level course is taken for credit toward an undergraduate degree. - The above tax treatment is only applicable to courses taken at University of Southern Indiana. - In accepting a fee waiver, the employee/student grants to the executive director of Human Resources and his/her designee access to the employee/student course records for the purpose of ensuring appropriate use of this benefit. - The academic year is defined as fall semester through the final summer session.